jamesward/play2bars/ARTICLE.md

 Test the Model
 --------------

 The testing support in Play 2 is very powerful and fits well with the Test Driven Development style.
 Play 2 with Scala uses [specs2](http://etorreborre.github.com/specs2/) as the default for testing but we prefer [ScalaTest](http://scalatest.org).
 Lets create a simple test for the `Bar` model object.
-Start by adding adding the ScalaTest dependency to the project and setting `testOptions` setting.
+Start by adding the ScalaTest dependency to the project and modifying the `testOptions` setting.
 Update the `project/Build.scala` file to contain:

     val appDependencies = Seq(
       "org.scalatest" %% "scalatest" % "1.8" % "test",